-How has the Internet affected the expansion of the game internationally?
+How has the internet affected the expansion of your addons internationally?

-How has the fan base hindered or helped the project as you've worked on it?
+How has the fan base hindered or helped your projects as you've worked on them?

 If you could make any computer game that you wanted, which would it be and why?